hilton/hilton.github.com/blog/_posts/2025-09-23-ideal-role.md

 and working with business customers can feel very different to serving consumers.
 Moreover, B2C and B2B product teams have different collaborations with go-to-market teams.
 However, I have enjoyed both; mission comes first, business strategy follows.

+## Introductions welcome

+If you know a company with a role like this, please [introduce me](/contact) 🚀